ktor-doc-jp/ktor-doc-jp/clients/http-client/1engines.md

 ## Curl
 {: #curl }

-There is a engine based on Curl:
+There is an engine based on Curl:

 ```kotlin
 val client = HttpClient(Curl)